 If you own an investment property you will need a list of your rental income each month and all of your expenses each month.
-I like to use stessa.com to track everything.
+For tracking all of our income and expenses, I like to use Stessa.com.

 If you own a business, itemized receipts (We have a spread street to track all of our business expenses including mileage but speak with your CPA to see what is deductible)